Bryning Border Collies

 The results shown in grey are what everyone wants to avoid...nobody wants to produce affected pups so these are the matings to avoid - carrier to carrier, carrier to affected, affected to affected.

 Prior to the introduction of a DNA test; eye testing was first carried out on pups at around the age of 6 weeks by one of only 30 BVA approved veterinarians around the country.
 This initial test is for CEA only and this period between 5 and 8 weeks of age is the best time for diagnosis of this condition.
-If a puppy is affected it is an indication that both of it’s parents are carriers of the CEA gene.
+If a puppy is affected it is an indication that both of its parents are carriers of the CEA gene.
 While the Kennel club does not impose any breeding restrictions from affected dogs or carriers the International Sheepdog Society (ISDS) does not allow the registration of affected pups or their progeny and does not allow the registration of puppies by parents that have produced a CEA/PRA affected pup on more than one occasion (they allow one due to the possibility of a mis-mating).
 The ISDS is striving to eradicate this disease from the breed.
 Puppies that successfully pass this eye test are issued with a litter certificate.

 Passing an eye examinination at 6 weeks indicates the puppy is not AFFECTED by the disease but the physical examination cannot tell you which puppies are carriers of the gene.
 The recent introduction of DNA testing for the CEA gene by American laboratory, OptiGen has revolutionised breeding of border collies to a certain extent...although it can be quite expensive, we can now DNA test all breeding stock to see which animals are affected, which are carriers of the gene and which are DNA 'normal'.
 This means there need never be any more affected puppies produced...we can ensure that by breeding carrier/affected animals to 'normal' animals the puppies cannot ever be affected by the disease.
 Since this test first became available in January 2005, ALL our dogs used for breeding are DNA tested in this way.